-- 1 National Air Guard Frequency.
-This frequency must be programmed into the - 2 last channel of every group in fire handheld radios. - 3 This frequency, 168.6250 MHz is only used for: - Air-to-air emergency contact and coordination; - Ground-to-air emergency contact; and - Initial call, recall, and re-direction of aircraft when no other contact - 7 frequency is available.
+- 3 A National Interagency Air Guard frequency will be used for emergency - 4 aviation communications.
+Continuous monitoring of this frequency is mandatory - 5 by agency dispatch centers and aircraft.
+A Continuous Tone Coded Squelch - 6 System (CTCSS) tone of 110.9 Hz must be used when transmitting on the - 7 National Air Guard Frequency.
+This frequency must be programmed into the - 8 last channel of every group in fire handheld radios. - 9 This frequency, 168.6250 MHz is only used for: - Air-to-air emergency contact and coordination; - Ground-to-air emergency contact; and - Initial call, recall, and re-direction of aircraft when no other contact frequency is available.

-8 National Flight Following Frequency (168.6500 MHz)
+14 National Flight Following Frequency (168.6500 MHz)

-- 9 The National Flight Following Frequency is used to monitor interagency and - 10 contract aircraft.
-All aircraft on point-to-point or mission flights should - establish/terminate flight following, and confirm Automated Flight Following - 12 (AFF) on the National Flight Following frequency. - 13 The National Flight Following frequency is to be used for flight following, - dispatch, or redirection of aircraft.
-No other uses, including tactics and logistics, - 15 are authorized. - 16 All dispatch centers/offices will monitor the national flight following frequency - 17 at all times.
-A CTCSS tone of 110.9 must be used when transmitting and - 18 receiving on the National Flight Following frequency.
+- 15 The National Flight Following Frequency is used to monitor interagency and - contract aircraft.
+All aircraft on point-to-point or mission flights should - 17 establish/terminate flight following, and confirm Automated Flight Following - 18 (AFF) on the National Flight Following frequency. - 19 The National Flight Following frequency is to be used for flight following, - 20 dispatch, or redirection of aircraft.
+No other uses, including tactics and logistics, - 21 are authorized. - 22 All dispatch centers/offices will monitor the national flight following frequency - 23 at all times.
+A CTCSS tone of 110.9 must be used when transmitting and - 24 receiving on the National Flight Following frequency.

-19 Smokejumper and Rappel/RADS Air-to-Ground Frequency (168.5500
+Smokejumper and Rappel/RADS Air-to-Ground Frequency (168.5500

-20 MHz)
+26 MHz)

-- 21 Assigned to Smokejumpers for DOI, USDA and other agencies.
-Specifically - 22 dedicated as a smokejumper national air-to-ground tactical channel.
-Secondary - use is authorized for BLM and USFS Rappel/rope Assisted Delivery System - 24 (RADS) aerial delivery operations.
-Channel must be toned on both transmit and - 25 receive for all smokejumper and RADS teams to insure that interference issues - are avoided.
+- 27 Assigned to smokejumpers for DOI, USDA and other agencies.
+Specifically - 28 dedicated as a smokejumper national air-to-ground tactical channel.
+Secondary - 29 use is authorized for BLM and USFS rappel/rope Assisted Delivery System - (RADS) aerial delivery operations.
+Channel must be toned on both transmit and - 31 receive for all smokejumper and RADS teams to insure that interference issues - are avoided.
 Smokejumpers will use tone 123.0 and RADS will use 110.9.
 Use - of this frequency other than for the delivery of aerial firefighters is prohibited.

-28 Government-wide Area Common User Frequencies (163.1000 MHz,
+34 Government-wide Area Common User Frequencies (163.1000 MHz,

-29 168.3500 MHz)

-- 30 These shared frequencies are used on a non-interference basis and are not - 31 exclusive to any user.
-These frequencies are not to be used for air-to-ground - operations and are prohibited by DOI and USDA from use as a frequency during - operations involving the protection of life and property. - NOTE: When traveling between incidents, be sure to monitor for incident radio traffic in the area before using these frequencies.
+- 35 168.3500 MHz) - These shared frequencies are used on a non-interference basis and are not - exclusive to any user.
+These frequencies are not to be used for air-to-ground - operations and are prohibited by DOI and USDA from use as a frequency during - 39 operations involving the protection of life and property.

-- 1 National Interagency Fire Tactical Frequencies (168.0500 MHz, 168.2000

-- 2 MHz, 168.6000 MHz, 168.2500 MHz, 166.7250 MHz, 166.7750 MHz)

-- 3 These shared frequencies are approved for ground tactical operations (line of

-- 4 sight) on incidents.

-- 5 Prohibited Use:

-- Air-to-air communications; and

-- Air-to-ground communications.

-- 8 Permission to use these frequencies requires prior approval from the NIFC

-- 9 CDO (or COMC when mobilized).
+- NOTE: When traveling between incidents, be sure to monitor for incident radio traffic in the area before using these frequencies. - National Interagency Fire Tactical Frequencies (168.0500 MHz, 168.2000 - 4 MHz, 168.6000 MHz, 168.2500 MHz, 166.7250 MHz, 166.7750 MHz) - 5 These shared frequencies are approved for ground tactical operations (line of - 6 sight) on incidents. - 7 Prohibited Use: - 8 Air-to-air communications; and - Air-to-ground communications. - 10 Permission to use these frequencies requires prior approval from the NIFC - 11 CDO (or COMC when mobilized).

-10 Incident Radio Support
+12 Incident Radio Support

-- 11 All National Incident Radio Support Cache (NIRSC) communications - 12 equipment will be returned to NIFC immediately after the incident is turned over - to the local jurisdictional agency unless otherwise coordinated with the NIICD - 14 CDO/COMC. - 15 No NIRSC communications equipment shall be moved from one incident to - another without being first returned to NIRSC for refurbishment.
-Unused and - 17 sealed equipment may be moved, but only upon approval of the NIFC CDO or - 18 COMC.
+- 13 All National Incident Radio Support Cache (NIRSC) communications - 14 equipment will be returned to NIFC immediately after the incident is turned over - to the local jurisdictional agency unless otherwise coordinated with the NIICD - 16 CDO/COMC.